nielssorensen/OpenEmu-wiki/User-guide:-DualShock-Controller-Pairing.md

 ### DualShock 4

+* Press the reset on the back of the controller near the L2 button with a paperclip.
 * Open Bluetooth preferences (System Preferences > Bluetooth).
 * Press the PS Home button and Share button at the same time, until the lightbar quickly flashes.
 * Click "Pair" on the controller's entry in the Bluetooth preferences window.